kaveh256/clrs/README.md

-# Implementation of data structures and algorithms from CLRS
+# Data structures and algorithms from CLRS

-These are implementations of algorithms from the book
+These are implementations of data structures and algorithms from the book

 [Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein, "Introduction to Algorithms"